Compare the top 5 payment processing software and service providers in Australia 2025

 How can you reduce payment processing fees?

-The good news is there are several effective strategies businesses can use to reduce processing fees, from choosing the right pricing model to avoiding hidden international fees and using ACH direct debit for automated payments.
+You can reduce processing fees through several proven strategies: choosing the right pricing model, avoiding hidden international fees, and using direct debit for automated payments.

 Even small reductions in fees can result in significant savings when processing a high volume of transactions.
-For example, a business processing 10,000 transactions per month at an average fee of 2% could save $2,000 per month simply by negotiating a 1% fee reduction.
+For example, a 1% fee reduction can save 1% of your total processed volume each month – which adds up quickly at scale.

 Here are some ways businesses can reduce costs: